GuiMarion/Exercises-PureData/README.md

       make

-Depending on your os, you should have the corresponding librairy, if you want to test ou externals, you can use our pd script.
-If you using MacOs, the open command can be very useful,
+You should get the librairies corresponding to your os, if you want to test our externals, you can use our pd script.
+If you using MacOs, the open command can be quit effecient,

      open main.pd

 ## Part 1: Tools

-The first part consists in making some tools for pd: a clock that gives the time, a multipouet that is a counter in which we wan change the step and the range, a duck effect, and an fft.
+The first part consists in making some tools for pd: a clock that gives the time, a multipouet that is a counter which we can change the step and the range, a duck effect, and an fft.
 This is what you should see when you open the main.

 ![alt text](figures/main_Part1.png "pd main Part1")